wermos/Celerity/README.md

     * The executable will be in `build/Tracer/`.
 The name of the executable `RayTracer` (Linux) or `RayTracer.exe` (Windows).

 # Benchmarks
 The benchmarks for the code are stored in a file in the current working directory.
-The default name for the file is `results.json`, and currently there is no way to change it other than modifying the source code.
+The default name for the file is `results.json`, and currently there is no way to change it (other than modifying the source code).

 To see a nice visual depiction of all the profiling data, one can simply upload the `.json` file into [Perfetto UI](https://ui.perfetto.dev/).